nulab/autog/README.md

 - `Ortho`: This draws edges as orthogonal polylines.
 The result is similar to edge routing in ELK.
 ELK actually draws edges that have a common source or target node using the same line segment up until the point where they start diverging. autog simplifies this a bit and computes each edge coordinates independently.
 Both in ELK and autog, the presence of overlapping or common edge segments makes it harder to see where an edge starts and finishes.
 Therefore, this routing strategy works best when the graph has few edges with common source/target nodes.
-- `Splines` (Work in Progress): This implements cubic Bezier curves as described in [DGKN].
+- `Splines` This implements cubic Bezier curves as described in [DGKN].
 A spline routing algorithm was originally described in [GKNV] but that has been superseded by [DGKN].
 The algorithm in [GVDOT] still computes bounding boxes with some resemblance to [GKNV], however I must admit the C sources are quite hard to read due to the amount of static variables and functions with side-effects.
 The general idea here does follow [DGKN]: it triangulates the polygon obtained by merging the bounding box rectangles together, finds a shortest path through this polygon using the edge's starting and end points, finally it fits a cubic Bezier spline to the set of points in the shortest path. autog does things a little differently due to the scarcity of details in [DGKN] and in the available literature.